 Bordeaux

-When you think of French wine, many people think immediately of Bordeaux.
-In fact, Bordeaux is not only one of France’s largest wine producing regions, with average vintages producing as many as 900 million bottles a year.
-Bordeaux wines range from everyday table wines to some of the most prestigious and expensive wines in the world.
+bordeaux1Bordeaux is not only one of France’s largest wine producing regions, with average vintages producing as many as 900 million bottles a year; Bordeaux wines range from everyday table wines to some of the most prestigious and expensive in the world.

-It is no wonder wine making is the main industry in this region, as it were Romans first established many vineyards during their occupation of Saint Emillon over a hundred years before the birth of Christ.
+There are 57 different appellations of Bordeaux wine made by 10,000 producers (châteaux) from the grapes of 13,000 grape growers.
+Romans first established many vineyards during their occupation of Saint Emillon more than a hundred years before the birth of Christ.

 Dry Whites

-Dry white wines are made throughout the region, from a blend dominated by Sauvignon Blanc and Sémillon, with those from Graves being the most well-known and the only sub-region with a classification for dry white wines.
+Dry white wines are made throughout the region from a blend dominated by Sauvignon Blanc and Sémillon, with those from Graves being the most well-known and the only sub-region with a classification for dry white wines.
 Unlike the lighter whites from the Loire Valley, many of these wines tend to have a significant oak influence.

 Sweet Whites

 In several locations and appellations throughout the region, sweet white wine is made from Semillon, Sauvignon Blanc and Muscadelle grapes affected by noble rot.
 The best-known of these appellations is Sauternes, which also have an official classification, and where some of the world’s most famous sweet wines are produced.
 There are also appellations neighboring Sauternes, on both sides of the Garonne River, where similar wines are made.
-Try a glass of sauternes paired with foe gras.
-It’s like heaven.
-I’m not kidding you will think a thousand angels are singing in your mouth.
-(Read more about Pate: A Delicious, Spreadable Treat).
+Try a glass of sauternes paired with foie gras.
+It’s heaven.
+I’m not kidding.
+(Read more about Pâté: A Delicious, Spreadable Treat).

 Headed to Bordeaux?